imedkrisna/krisna/content/en/authors/admin/_index.md

 - Visitors
 ---

  My name is Krisna.
-I am a PhD student at Crawford School of Public Policy, the Australian National University (ANU), Canberra.
+I am a lecturer at Politeknik APP Jakarta, a vocational school under Ministry of Industry.
 My research is about trade and investment policy and how it affects Indonesian firms.
 I use some structured equation such as GTAP model, but also do some empirics like gravity models.

  I currently assume a lecturer position at Politeknik APP Jakarta and Universitas Indonesia.
 I also an associate researcher at Center for Indonesian Policy Studies.